 The sooner stroke survivors act after the post-acute stage, the better.
 The research our scientists have done indicates a strong cohort from the one-month point to four years post-stroke.

 That said, there’s really no limit on how long after a stroke individuals can participate in the program.
 We’ve seen success in clients who were as many as 10 years into their stroke recovery.

-Stroke survivors no longer need to feel like life is “over” due to debilitating cognitive and physical impairments.
-The protocols of the Aviv Medical Program are rooted in extensive scientific research and have been instrumental in helping stroke survivors thrive well into their golden years.
+Stroke survivors no longer need to feel like life is over due to debilitating cognitive and physical impairments.
+The Aviv Medical Program is rooted in extensive scientific research and has been instrumental in helping stroke survivors thrive well into their golden years.

 Contact us to learn more about the Aviv Medical Program and how it can benefit you or a loved one.